 -

-For this BF6 weapons tier list, we’re ranking all 15 primary weapons available in the Beta trial.
+For this BF6 weapons tier list, we’re ranking all 15 primary weapons.
 These cover every major weapon class in the game, including:

 -